powenn/pinera1n/README.md

 - no  complex progress,most of steps on phones

 ## Demo video
-just show how I do it ,will post another video as tutorial video [demo video](https://www.youtube.com/watch?v=M5mNpY8a2zM)
+just show how I do it ,might post another video as tutorial video [demo video](https://www.youtube.com/watch?v=M5mNpY8a2zM)